 We will group sciatica symptoms into five categories to make them easier to understand.
 Keep in mind that the location of the nerve irritation will determine which of these symptoms a person experiences and that a person may experience one symptom from each category or sometimes no symptoms from a particular grouping.

 - Pain Location – While pain is the primary symptom, the location may vary from person to person.
-Pain locations include the lower back, hips, buttocks, and legs.
+Spots of pain include the lower back, hips, buttocks, and legs.
 Pain is generally on one side or the other.
 For example, a person may have pain in the right hip that radiates down through the right leg.

 - Pain Type – Sciatica pain can range from mild to severe depending on the amount of irritation to the nerve.
 Pain may also start at one location and radiate to other pain areas.
 A person may also feel sharp pains or a burning sensation.